dotnet/blazor-samples/README.md

 **WARNING**: Always follow an article's security guidance when implementing sample code.

 Snippet sample apps for Blazor Server and Blazor WebAssembly provide the code examples that appear in Blazor articles.
-Snippet sample apps compile and run.
-However, several of the examples aren't fully working in their current form because either of the following are true for the article's examples:
+Many of the components in the snippet sample apps compile and run if copied to a local test app.
+However, the entire snippet sample apps aren't buildable, and several of the examples aren't fully working because either of the following are true:

 * The example requires extra Razor, C#, or other code to run correctly that the article's example doesn't require in order to explain Blazor concepts.
 * The example requires additional packages to use additional API, sometimes third-party packages, an account (token or key) for an external service, or another app (for example, a separate running web API app to interact with over a network).
 Usually, the article associated with the example provides additional guidance on how to make the example work in a live test app.